awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2033.md

 +  Fixed an issue where an Aurora Replica might restart during a `SELECT` query on a table while the Aurora primary instance runs truncation on that table\.
 +  Fixed a wrong result issue with MyISAM temporary tables where only indexed columns are accessed\.
 +  Fixed an issue in slow logs that generated incorrect large values for `query_time` and `lock_time` periodically after approximately 40,000 queries\.
-+  Fixed an issue where a schema named "tmp" could cause migration from RDS MySQL to Aurora MySQL to become stuck\.
++  Fixed an issue where a schema named "tmp" could cause migration from RDS for MySQL to Aurora MySQL to become stuck\.
 +  Fixed an issue where the audit log might have missing events during log rotation\.
 +  Fixed an issue where the Aurora primary instance restored from an Aurora 5\.6 snapshot might restart when the Fast DDL feature in the lab mode is enabled\.
 +  Fixed an issue where the CPU usage is 100% caused by the dictionary stats thread\.